andreagrisafi/SALTED/README.rst

 :code:`validation.build()`

-Once the SALTED model has been trained and validated, a SALTED prediction on an additional dataset can be performed as follows:
+Once the SALTED model has been trained and validated, SALTED predictions for a new dataset can be performed as follows:

 - Import prediction module

 :code:`from salted import equipred`

-- Perform equivariant prediction
+- Perform equivariant prediction and save prediction outputs in dedicated prediction folders located in :code:`saltedpath` by making used of a customized :code:`predname` string that is appended to the name of the prediction directories.

 :code:`equipred.build()`